Adopting contactless payments in US public transit: overcoming the challenges

 Another Littlepay contribution to ‘Project Coral’ is the development of a portal – available as a white-labelled website or an API – that customers can use to see their travel and payments history and see when fare caps have been applied.
 Local authorities can brand their site or app, to give passengers the sense that they are using a unified regional transport system.

-With multi-operator ticketing now tried and tested, the opportunities are exciting.
-Multi-operator, multimodal transport networks, connected by a unified contactless open loop payment system, are within reach.
+With multi-operator transit payments now tried and tested, the opportunities are exciting.
+Multi-operator, multimodal transport networks, connected by a unified contactless open loop transport payment solution, are within reach.
 There’s more functionality we can use to empower operators to give even better rider experiences – such as concessions and discounts built-in at local authority level.

 We’re at the start of an exciting journey.
 How far we can go depends on that essential ingredient – collaboration.